tbrowder/PDF-Document/README.md

 CURRENT CAPABILITY
 ==================

-Currently the only thing the module provides are information to ease use of PDF core fonts (those shown in the listing above) in a using module.
+Currently the only thing the module provides are routines and data to ease acces to PDF core fonts (those shown in the listing above) in a using module.

 FUTURE CAPABILITY
 =================